 This pasta can be prepared as the typical one-pot meal, meaning that it requires less effort and that you will have fewer pots and pans to wash.

 You simply add the frozen peas, to the pasta water first, let them cook for 10 min first, then salt the water and add the pasta with washed and cut asparagus.

-In this way the veggies will cook together with pasta, and when you drain it you will drain the veggies too.
-It could not be easier then that.
-The pesto sauce, a sprinkle of extra-virgin olive oil and the Parmesen will help blend all the favour together to create an easy but delicious healthy pasta meal.
+In this way, the veggies will cook together with pasta, and when you drain it you will drain the veggies too.
+It could not be easier than that.
+The pesto sauce, a sprinkle of extra-virgin olive oil, and the Parmesan will help blend all the flavour together to create an easy but delicious healthy pasta meal.

 Serves 1 person | Ready in 18- 20 min